 Liedwart's work has been experienced through live performances in Moscow, Saint Petersburg, Yaroslavl, Bryansk, Kiev, Hamburg, Berlin, Torun, Poznan, Wroclaw, Sokolowsko, Vienna, Lisbon, Porto, Coimbra, Parede, Pontevedra, Bilbao, Madrid, Barcelona, Toulouse, Nantes, Prague, Le Pont.
 His recorded sound works have been released by Mikroton Recordings, Mikroton Digital, Intonema, Hideous Replica, Copy For Your Records, Creative Sources, Untitled Folder, and others.

-— 2 DI boxes — 1 monitor (send on 1 auxiliary) — power 220 V — 1 table (100 cm x 80 cm, 80 cm high) — 1 drum chair For the PA a sub bass speaker is also welcome.
+— 2 DI boxes — 1 monitor (send on 1 auxiliary) — power 220 V — 1 table (100 cm x 80 cm, 80 cm high) — 1 chair For the PA a sub bass speaker is also welcome.
 Time required for the soundcheck: 30 minutes.